sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 sudo service sensu-backend start
 {{< /highlight >}}

-You can verify that the backend is running properly using the [service log][8].
+You can verify that the backend is running properly using the `sensu-backend` tool.

 {{< highlight shell >}}
-journalctl -u sensu-backend -f
+sensu-backend -h
 {{< /highlight >}}

 {{< platformBlockClose >}}